hazelgrove/hazel/INSTALL.md

 ## (Optional) Install fswatch for automatic reformatting & recompilation

-Do this if you want to be able to run `make watch` to automatically watch the hazel source for changes, triggering reformatting and recompilation.
+Do this if you want to be able to run `make watch` to automatically watch the Hazel source for changes, triggering reformatting and recompilation.

   - If you are on Ubuntu/Debian, you can do this by running the following commands: